M4n0zz/BBMenu/Features.md

 ### **StealRun**

+* Allows stealing an enemy trainer’s Pokémon.
+* Allows running from a battle.
-* Allows stealing an enemy trainer’s Pokémon **or** run from battle while still counting it as a win.
+* In both scenarios the battle ends and the game counts it as a win.

 ### **Stealth**

-* Stops all map scripts.
+Stops all map scripts causing the following effects:
 * Avoids wild trainers, blocked paths, and forced interactions.
 * Freezes map objects (can break events), so use carefully.

 ### **Fly**

-* Use Fly anytime without needing a Pokémon for it.
+* Allows using Fly anytime without needing a Pokémon for it.
-* Travel to any unlocked Fly destination.
+* Allows travelling to any unlocked Fly destination.

 ### **Heal**